Caecilian

 The study of caecilian evolution is complicated by their poor fossil record and specialized anatomy.
-Genetic evidence and some anatomical details (such as pedicellate teeth) support the idea that frogs, salamanders, and caecilians (collectively known as lissamphibians) are each others' closest relatives.
+Genetic evidence and some anatomical details (such as pedicellate teeth) support the idea that frogs, salamanders, and caecilians (collectively known as lissamphibians) are each other's closest relatives.
 Frogs and salamanders show many similarities to dissorophoids, a group of extinct amphibians in the order Temnospondyli.
 Caecilians are more controversial; many studies extend dissorophoid ancestry to caecilians.
 Some studies have instead argued that caecilians descend from extinct lepospondyl or stereospondyl amphibians, contradicting evidence for lissamphibian monophyly (common ancestry).
-Rare fossils of early gymnophionans such as Eocaecilia and Funcusvermis have helped to test the various conflicting hypotheses for the relationships between caecilians and other living and extinct amphibians.
+Rare fossils of early gymnophionans, such as Eocaecilia and Funcusvermis, have helped to test the various conflicting hypotheses for the relationships between caecilians and other living and extinct amphibians.

 Description

+Caecilians' anatomy is highly adapted for a burrowing lifestyle.
+In a couple of species, belonging to the primitive genus Ichthyophis, vestigial traces of limbs have been found, and in Typhlonectes compressicauda the presence of limb buds has been observed during embryonic development, remnants in an otherwise completely limbless body.

-Caecilians anatomy is highly adapted for a burrowing lifestyle.
-They completely lack limbs, making the smaller species resemble worms, while the larger species, with lengths up to 1.5 m, resemble snakes.
+This makes the smaller species resemble worms, while the larger species like Caecilia thompsoni, with lengths up to 1.5 m, resemble snakes.
 Their tails are short or absent, and their cloacae are near the ends of their bodies.

 Except for one lungless species, Atretochoana eiselti, all caecilians have lungs, but also use their skin or mouths for oxygen absorption.
 Often, the left lung is much smaller than the right one, an adaptation to body shape that is also found in snakes.

-Their muscles are adapted to pushing their way through the ground, with the skeleton and deep muscles acting as a piston inside the skin and outer muscles.
-This allows the animal to anchor its hind end in position, and force the head forwards, and then pull the rest of the body up to reach it in waves.
+Their trunk muscles are adapted to pushing their way through the ground, with the vertebral column and its musculature acting as a piston inside the outer layer of the body wall musculature, which is closely attached to the skin.
+By contracting the outer layer of muscles it squeezes the coelom and generates a strong hydrostatic force that lengthens the body.
+This muscle system allows the animal to anchor its hind end in position, and force the head forwards, and then pull the rest of the body up to reach it in waves.
 In water or very loose mud, caecilians instead swim in an eel-like fashion.
 Caecilians in the family Typhlonectidae are aquatic, and the largest of their kind.
 The representatives of this family have a fleshy fin running along the rear section of their bodies, which enhances propulsion in water.